jtnydv/proton/README.md

  * Simple and clear UX/UI.
 ```
-Proton Framework has a simple UX/UI.
-It is
+Proton Framework has a simpleand clear UX/UI.
-easy to understand and it will be easier
+It is easy to understand and it will be easier
-for you to master the Arissploit Framework.
+for you to master the Proton Framework.
 ```
  * A lot of different stagers.
 ```